tetrateio/training/modules/observability/README.md

 How it works
 ---

-Mixer is called by every sidecar in the mesh for policy (the sidecar asks Mixer if each request is allowed) and to report telemetry about each request.
+Mixer is called by every sidecar in the mesh for policy (the sidecar asks Mixer if each request is allowed).
+Prometheus scrapes telemetry from Envoy about each request.
 We'll cover the policy side in detail in the security section, but for now lets dig into telemetry.
 Mixer is Istio's intetgration point with external systems.
 A backend, for example Prometheus, can implement an integration with Mixer (called an "adapter").
 Using Mixer's configuration, we can instantiate the adapter (called a "handler"), describe the data about each request we want to provide the adapter (an "instance") and when Mixer should call the handler with instances (a "rule").

 The Prometheus adapter is compiled in to Mixer.
 The `prometheus` handler describes a specific instance of Mixer Prometheus adapter, which we can send `metric` data to.